adammkeane/nz-ire-2022/README.md

 # Ireland's 2022 Rugby Tour of New Zealand

 This website aims to provide a convenient place to find all the relevant info about Irelands's 2022 rugby tour of New Zealand.
 I found that I was searching for a few different wesbites to find information about the tour, so this website aims to bring all the sites I wanted into one place.
-Hopefully, others will also find the sites I looked for of interest to them.
+Hopefully, others will also find the sites I looked for of interest to them, and they can use this site to save them time searching for that info themselves.

+The target audience for this site would be rugby fans, or even sports fan more widely.
+This was quite a historic tour, potentially Ireland's greatest ever sportint acheivement, so I think many people would have.

 View the live site [here.](https://adammkeane.github.io/nz-ire-2022/)

 ![Mockup](docs/readme-images/mockup.PNG)